dattx1/playground-1yOeXMrI/markdowns/precision.md

 This will give you the best compromise between performance and precision, and it is often precise enough for financial applications.

+In the following example, you can see that there is a precision difference between the rate calculated from `double` types and the `decimal` types.
+However, the difference in the calculation result only appears at the 12<sub>th</sub> decimal digit.

 ```C# runnable
 // { autofold
 using System;